seetadev/stark-schedule/README.md

+## Argent

+We are developing a PWA for Medication Log and Schedule with Argent wallet, which supports operations like sending STRK and Eth payment amounts, zk signing of the transaction and other cryptographic operations like NFT transfer across multiple platforms and Starknet based blockchains that improve the overall usability and interoperability.
+We are integrating Starknet's ZK features with Argent wallet that seamlessly works across key Starknet L2 tokens and leverages Zero Knowledge Proofs for Crypto-transactions and Identity proofs.

+Please visit Demo, Screenshots and Screencasts at  https://drive.google.com/drive/u/1/folders/189UF3LU8J638stH_tz_Ru_R2iiwB0h2p

+Argent’s Multisig: Automated Workflow for decentralized voting for medical service providers and DAOs in a scalable manner using Argent’s Multisig, Starkware's StarkEx L2 engine, Voyager, DID on Starknet:

+DAOs create a RFP for providing medical service or medical device maintenance on the dapp.

+Doctor can join a RFP by minting an NFT of that RFP.
+This NFT is created on-chain on Starknet.

+Doctors that have a certain RFP's NFT are eligible to create proposals and vote on them.

+Voting is gasless and the vote is stored on Starknet with the most recent vote linking to one before using DID.

+Each patient can opt to join the DAO and the DAO smart contract will utilize the metadata from the NFT to charge each user according to risk and at the end of a specified block, the DAO will distribute rewards that quarter in an airdrop.

+Medication Suite PWA with Argent wallet enables personalized care treatment by enabling administrators and insurers:
+1. Connect all stakeholders using Argent wallet and Starkware's StarkEx, custom zk rollapps, low code medical analytics and validation tools on Starknet.
+2. Personalize care treatment.
+3. Accurate and timely payments.
+4. Reduce the cost of decentralized systems by Layer 2 Scaling.

 ## Starknet Foundation

 We are developing tools to enable tracing, monitoring and recording of medication log, dosage schedules and blood sugar levels for a diabetes patient using Starknet and its Web3 eco-system tools.
 We are further enabling the healthcare community & the medical eco-system to do medical counseling in case of emergency incidents, securely, and transparently on Starknet, thereby empowering the diabetic patients.